fastmachinelearning/qonnx/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 ## Prerequisites
-Please talk to either the FINN or hls4ml community before creating a new feature request.
+Please talk to either us before creating a new feature request.
 So that you can check that the idea is not already in active development.

-You can contact the hls4ml maintainers here: [hls4ml.help@gmail.com](mailto:hls4ml.help@gmail.com?subject=[GitHub]%20qonnx%20feature%20request)

-Or talk to the FINN community here: https://gitter.im/xilinx-finn/community
+You can present your idea over here at the GitHub discussions page for qonnx: https://github.com/fastmachinelearning/qonnx/discussions/categories/ideas

 Even if an idea is already being worked on you can still create a feature request, if you would like to open a discussion about the feature or want to contribute to it.